 We are a work hard, play hard company, which is to say we’re focused on being very productive and effective for our customers and investors, but we also try to get the most out of our working lives by being engaged in our communities and socially active as employees.
 We have a dedicated committee that organizes company social and fundraising events.

-How does First National and its employees contribute to their communities?
+How does First National and its team members contribute to their communities?